k2view-academy/K2View-Academy/articles/26_fabric_security/07_user_IAM_overview.md

 Fabric supports several authentication providers:

-- **Fabric**, used for both console and web access, using its identity.
-This is the Fabric default authentication method. for more information see [here]()
+- **Fabric**, for console, WS and web access, using its repository.
+This is Fabric default authentication.

-- **LDAP**, used for both console and web access. for more information see [here]()
+- **LDAP**, for console, WS and web access.
+Done via LDAP integration.
+For more information see [here]()

-- **ALDAP**, used for both console and web access. for more information see [here]()
+- **ALDAP**, for console, WS and web access.
+Done via LDAP integration.
+For more information see [here]()

-- **SSO vis SAML**, used for web access.
+- **SSO vis SAML**, for web and WS access.
+Done via SAML IDP integration.
+For more information see [here]()

   Using SSO brings additional benefits, other than admin operation perspectives: it improves the users experience who do not need to type their credentials repeatedly on different services among the organization.
-In terms of security, the authentication credentials are not handled or even known by Fabric when using SSO. for more information see [here]()
+In terms of security, the authentication credentials are not handled or even known by Fabric.

+  Fabric is ready to work with commonly used and major IDPs such as [Azure]() and [Okta]().

-Fabric provides also the option to **block** the access either for console or web access.
+Fabric also provides the option to **block** the access either for console or web access.
 This empowering the security access control, for example when organization wishes that users’ access shall be limited only to specific node/s in cluster.

 #### Proprietary Custom Authenticator

 Fabric enables to use a proprietary custom authenticator, when required by the organization.

-In order to use such custom authenticator, implement the interface `com.k2view.fabric.authentication.providers.Authenticator` and set the Fabric [configuration]() accordingly.
+In order to use such custom authenticator, implement the interface `com.k2view.fabric.authentication.providers.Authenticator` and set the Fabric configuration accordingly.
+For more information see [here]()

 #### Sequence Authenticators